BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 ```
 $ go run getamountreceived.go
 0.0085 BTC
 ```

 ## Sending a Transaction

 You've now got all the puzzle pieces in place to send a transaction.
 You're going to want to:

-1. Import the correct directories, including `chaincfg` to specify a network and `btcutil` to decode an address
+1. Import the correct libraries, including `chaincfg` to specify a network and `btcutil` to decode an address.
-2. Choose an address to send to
+2. Choose an address to send to.
+3. Decode that address.
-3. Run `sendtoaddress` to send some amount of funds
+4. Run `sendtoaddress` to send funds the easy way.
 ```
 package main